 If you’re looking for a place to watch any type of sporting event in Long Beach, Legends is the clear front-runner.
 The humongous two-story space on 2nd Street in Belmont Shore, opened by a former L.A.
 Rams lineman in the late 70s, resembles a small airplane hanger strung with championship banners and is outfitted with a giant projection screen that drops down from the ceiling.
 The food menu is borderline Cheesecake Factory large, so we suggest sticking with the sports bar fail-safes that are done justice here: burgers and wings.
 And if you happen to arrive at brunch, get one of their fairly ridiculous mimosas, which come in a goblet topped with an upside-down mini bottle of sparkling wine.

-We’re willing to overlook the groan-inducing name of this LAX-adjacent beer bar (airline flights… flights of beer… get it?) simply because it delivers on all the sports bar essentials.
-They’ve got over 20 craft beers on tap, the food is good enough that you might actually go here on a non-game day (try the short rib quesadilla), and even during whatever playoff run is currently gripping the city, finding a seat with a TV view is less stressful than getting through that TSA line.
-Located in a completely unremarkable strip mall next to a Subway, Flights is fairly easy to miss, so we suggest coming here if you want a more under-the-radar (oh god, another aviation pun) experience.
+We’re willing to overlook the groan-inducing name of this LAX-adjacent beer bar (airline flights… flights of beer… get it?) because it delivers the sports bar essentials.
+They’ve got over 20 craft beers on tap, the food is good enough that you might go here on a non-game day (try the short rib quesadilla), and even during whatever playoff run is currently gripping the city, finding a seat with a TV view is less stressful than the TSA line.
+Located in a completely unremarkable strip mall next to a Subway, Flights is easy to miss, so we suggest coming here if you want a more under-the-radar (oh god, another aviation pun) experience.

 This neighborhood spot on Pico is generally crowded on weekends, when it’s full of people playing board games, darts, and arcade games upstairs.
 On game nights, it gets a little louder.
 They’ll have the big-deal game projected on the big screen, and more on the TVs along the walls.
 The beer list here has enough variety to get you through the game, and the vegan-friendly bar menu—particularly the corndog—is pretty great.